rero/rero-ils/INSTALL.rst

 - ``Docker``
 - a local directory in which the container will mount the ``virtualenv``; this local directory is ``<local_dir.>`` in this documentation, and you have to change it accordingly to your file system organisation; **this** ``<local_dir.>`` **has to be created before the install processus is started**

 Install the dev environment
 ---------------------------

+This installation process needs to be done only once, except if you want to start anew.

 **First**, copy and paste the following code in a ``docker-compose.yml`` file somewhere on your machine.